Citrix Adaptive Authentication service

 • Load balancing with a RADIUS server is not supported.

 • DNS tunneling is not supported.
-Static records must be added on the Citrix ADC appliance for the FQDNs used in authentication policies/profiles (LDAP/RADIUS) for authentication servers in the customer’s on-premises data center.
-For details on adding DNS static records, see Create address records for a domain name.
+Static records must be added on NetScaler for the FQDNs used in authentication policies/profiles (LDAP/RADIUS) for authentication servers in the customer’s on-premises data center.

 • For EPA scans to work on macOS, you must bind the default ECC curves to the authentication and authorization virtual server by selecting the ECC Curve option as ALL.